a2s-ai/A2S_HunyuanOCR/README.md

 print("Inference result:", result)
 ```

-### Altenatively, you can also use the provided demo script as follow:
+### Alternatively, you can also use the provided demo script as follow:
 ```shell
 cd Hunyuan-OCR-master/Hunyuan-OCR-hf && python run_hy_ocr.py
 ```